 Acknowledging that actions taken in The United Methodist Church have generated both anger and hurt, Rev. John Boley encourages a turn toward new opportunities.

 In this month’s blog, Drinking the Cup, the Rev. John Boley speaks about a series of personal encounters made possible by decades-long connections in The United Methodist Church.

 In this edition of Drinking the Cup, the Rev. John Boley takes a look at human kindness as the root of true justice in the world.

 The Rev. John Boley takes a long look at our present day stress in church and world, through the lens of scripture, theology and history.
-He offers words of assurance and hope.
+He offers words of assurance… Continue Reading In times of upheaval